Adisasson21/ci-cdWithJenkins/README.md

 - systemctl start jenkins *let's see if jenkins is running - systemctl status jenkins
 - systemctl enable jenkins

-On your browse hit <Public IPv4 address>:8080  --> You can see that address is not reachable.
-Let’s add the inbound rule to the security group.
+On your browse hit <Public IPv4 address>:8080  --> You can see that address is not reachable./n Let’s add the inbound rule to the security group./n Follow these steps:/n
-Follow these steps:
-Goto security tab --> click on the security group link --> go down to 'edit inbound rules' --> add rule --> for the type option: select 'all traffic' & for the source: select anywhere 0.0.0.0/0
+Goto security tab --> click on the security group link --> go down to 'edit inbound rules' --> add rule --> for the type option: select 'all traffic' & for the source: select anywhere 0.0.0.0/0 /n
-*Once you click on the Save rules and you can see the newly added rule under the security tab.
+*Once you click on the Save rules and you can see the newly added rule under the security tab./n